well-typed/grapesy/docs/demo-client.md

 cabal run demo-client -- sayHelloStreamReply --name 'John'
 ```

-Note that the Python server has some intentional delays in there, so the
+The Python server has some intentional delays in there, so the streaming will be
-streaming will be relatively slow (delays on the order of seconds).
-Moreover,
+relatively slow (delays on the order of seconds).
+Moreover, this example also
-this example also sends some metadata in the initial request.
-Metadata is
+sends some metadata in the initial request.
+Metadata is not available using the
-not available using the standard Protobuf API in grapesy; instead, we need
+standard Protobuf API in grapesy; instead, we need to use the full client API.
-to use the full client API.
 The demo does this in the `Core` implementation:

 ```
 cabal run demo-client -- --core sayHelloStreamReply --name 'John'